CHIRANJIT1988/android-camera2-smile-detect-capture/README.md

 # Camera Android App

-This app helps user to capture picture whenever smile is detected or user can capture picture by using cature button also
+This app helps user to take selfie without clicking any button.
+User just need to smile to capture selfie else user can take selfie by using cature button also.
+This app has both front and back camera and focus option.
+By default app started the front camera and later user can select back camera also.

 ## Splash